Fact-checked

 Anthrax

-The clinical picture of the inhalation route of infection has no pathognomonic symptoms.
-Characteristic changes in chest radiographs are an enlargement of the mediastinum (60%), infiltration (70%), pleural effusion (80%).
+The clinical picture of inhalation infection has no pathognomonic symptoms.
+Characteristic changes in chest X-ray images are mediastinal expansion (60%), infiltration (70%), and pleural effusion (80%).
 Bacteria and their toxins appear in the blood two days after infection.
-Leukocytosis develops immediately after the appearance of toxins in the blood.
+Leukocytosis develops immediately after the toxins appear in the blood.

-Bacteria can be found in the blood after Gram staining.
-For diagnostic purposes, microbiological examination of peripheral blood, CSF and pleural effusion is carried out.
-Gram stain is not sputumed, as microorganisms are usually not detected.
+Bacteria can be detected in blood by Gram staining.
+Microbiological examination of peripheral blood, CSF and pleural effusion is performed for diagnostic purposes.
+Gram staining of sputum is not performed, since microorganisms are usually not detected.
 Serological diagnostic methods are used for retrospective confirmation of the diagnosis.
-For rapid diagnosis, immunofluorescence and PCR reactions can be used.
+Immunofluorescence reactions and PCR can be used for rapid diagnostics.

-In case of inhalation, spores can be found in the separated oropharynx (within 24 hours) and in the stool (within 24-72 hours).
+In case of inhalation infection, spores can be detected in secretions from the oropharynx (within 24 hours) and in stool (within 24-72 hours).

 Smallpox

-The diagnosis of the disease is based on a characteristic rash.
-When light microscopy biopsies of the rash, one can detect eosinophilic elements (corpuscle Guarneri).
-In electron microscopy, viruses are detected, but they are difficult to distinguish from other viruses of the orthopoxvirus family.
-To clarify the diagnosis, a virological study or PCR is used.
+The diagnosis of the disease is based on the characteristic rash.
+Light microscopy of rash biopsies may reveal eosinophilic elements (Guarneri bodies).
+Electron microscopy reveals viruses, but they are difficult to distinguish from other viruses of the orthopoxvirus family.
+Virological testing or PCR is used to clarify the diagnosis.

 Plague

-Clinical diagnosis is made in the bubonic form on the basis of the presence of entrance gates, characteristic buboes, the presence of signs of generalized inflammation, high leukocytosis.
-With pulmonary form - the presence of a characteristic infiltration of lung tissue during radiographic examination.
-The diagnosis is confirmed by the excretion of the pathogen from the blood, sputum, aspirate of the lymph nodes.
+Clinical diagnosis is made in the bubonic form based on the presence of portals of entry, characteristic buboes, signs of generalized inflammation, and high leukocytosis.
+In the pulmonary form, the presence of characteristic infiltration of the lung tissue during radiographic examination.
+The diagnosis is confirmed by isolating the pathogen from blood, sputum, and lymph node aspirate.
 Surgical biopsy can lead to dissemination of yersinia.
-There are serological tests (complement fixation, indirect hemagglutination, immunofluorescence).
+Serological tests are available (complement fixation reaction, indirect hemagglutination, immunofluorescence).

 Treatment of especially dangerous infections